Starting date : As Soon As Possible

 Première Urgence Internationale (PUI) is a Humanitarian, non-governmental, non-profit, non-political and non-religious international aid organization.
 Our teams are committed to supporting civilian victims of marginalization and exclusion, or hit by natural disasters, wars and economic collapses, by addressing their fundamental needs.
 Our aim is to provide emergency relief to uprooted people in order to help them recover their dignity and regain self-sufficiency.
 The association leads on average 200 projects per year in the following sectors of intervention: food security, health, nutrition, construction and rehabilitation of infrastructures, water, sanitation, hygiene and economic recovery.
-PUI is providing assistance to around 7 million people in more than 21 countries – in Africa, Asia, Middle East, and Europe.
+PUI is providing assistance to around 6 million people in more than 22 countries – in Africa, Asia, Middle East, and Europe.

-Humanitarian situation and needs :
+Humanitarian situation and needs

-Our action in the field :
+Our actions in the field

 As part of our activities in Nigeria, we are looking for a Protection Coordinator.